KyleGamezYT/RP-Template/README.md

 <h2 align="center">○• 👋 Welcome! 👋 •○</h2>

-> **Thanks for using T.F.A's Bot Projects!** This project is very special and can secure your Discord Server / Community with the Best Moderation commands and the System Auto-Moderation. (***Anti-Swear is available only for now.***)
+> **Thanks for using My Project!** This project is very special and can secure your Discord Server / Community with the Best Moderation commands and the System Auto-Moderation.

 <h2 align="center">○• ⭐ Bot Features! ⭐ •○</h2>